How to Handle Tragedy

 There’s a second principle that we can follow when a time of disaster comes:

 When something happens that is so wicked, so evil, it’s normal to want revenge.
 It’s easy to become bitter and so begin to nurse hatred in our hearts.
 But that’s never the way.
 Hatred and bitterness are diseases that are fatal to the soul.
 Hebrews 12:15 says, “Look after each other so that none of you will miss out on the special favor of God.
 Watch out that no bitter root of unbelief rises up among you, for whenever it springs up, many are corrupted by its poison.”
 Bitterness is dangerous.
 Bitterness will poison your own soul.
 It will damage those around you.
 The minute you become bitter, they’ve won.
 They’ve not only inflicted physical damage.
-At that point they’ve done successfully poisoned your soul.
+At that point, they’ve successfully poisoned your soul.

 Jesus said something that seems impossibly hard at a time like this.
 Jesus said, “Love your enemies.
 Do good to those who hate you.
 Pray for the happiness of those who curse you.
 Pray for those who hurt you” (Luke 6:27-28).
 I have to be honest and say that I don’t really want to love those who perpetrated these acts.
 I want to hate them.
 But I’m praying to God, “God, give me a love for them.
 Give me forgiveness in my heart.
 Give me your love.”
 It sounds impossible, but God can do it.
 He’s already begun that work in my heart.